How do banks assess lifestyle blocks?

-Dragon lyrics aside, around one in five Australians live in inner regional areas and one in ten live in outer regional areas, according to the Australian Institute of Family Studies.
-This figure is expected to grow as more Aussies choose to “go bush” and live off the land.
+Around one in five Australians live in inner regional areas and one in ten live in outer regional areas and this figure is expected to grow as more Aussies escape the rat race.

-As with all types of property, banks are mainly concerned about the “marketability” of the property.
+As with all types of property, banks are mainly concerned about the “marketability” of the property so location will affect your eligiblity for approval.

-When it comes to acreage, banks want to ensure that the property can be easily sold in the event that you default on your mortgage so they can recoup any losses.
+Banks want to ensure that the rural acreage can be easily sold in the event that you default on your mortgage so they can recoup their losses.

 Why is it better to go for a residential loan?